isabelxklee/the-study-zone/README.md

-# The Study Zone Frontend ✨
+# The Study Zone ✨

 [![Netlify Status](https://api.netlify.com/api/v1/badges/eedf3273-c692-4637-b5d3-fa5383159585/deploy-status)](https://app.netlify.com/sites/the-study-zone/deploys)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Study Zone is a place for me to document the algorithms that I've solved and the different solutions I've come up with.

+---

+## Features

+- Filter algorithms by category and difficulty level
+- Browse all algorithms

+---

 ## Available Scripts